daguenther/Z2A/Procedures/Administration.md

 Upon receiving an email, an emailed will be forward to the parents / guardian in charge of the student (unless the attack comes from home).

+The school will then procede to find the attacker and establish the following disciplinary action

+1st offence: Apologize in person / 1 week without internet devices at school